mayalrosen/papers/journal.md

 #my cool paper
 #me and my friends
 This is the intro to my amazing paper (B & D, 2019).
+We should also reference (Smith, 2011).